 To access PensionPro Fetch, navigate to Power Tools > Fetch.
 Fetch will open in a new browser tab.

 Fetch can alternately be accessed directly via URL at https://fetch.pensionpro.com.
-Users initializing Fetch in this way will sign in using their PensionPro username and password.
+Accessing Fetch in this way will require signing in with one's PensionPro username and password.

-When opened, Fetch displays a blank query, and users can get started right away choosing data and building their report.
-Personal and Shared Queries are also just a click away, allowing users to retrieve existing queries made by themselves or others.
+When opened, Fetch displays a blank query; users begin choosing data and building their report.
+Personal and Shared Queries are just a click away, allowing users to retrieve existing queries made by themselves or others.

 To start from scratch with a blank query:

-- Click the Add New Query icon on the left.
+- Select Add New Query from the toolbar on the left.
 The corresponding window displays.

 Fetch will retrieve the query and apply any existing column selections, filters, and sorting that were present when the query was last saved.